Photography in Sudan: Travel photography and photojournalism

 With the rise of colour photography, coffee table books and magazines specialising on lavish photo essays and international tourism, various styles of documentary photography evolved.
 In Sudan, this includes photo stories about its historic heritage, such as the Nubian pyramids.
 The growing concerns of social repercussions of travel photography apply to professionals as well as to tourists and their private, amateur photography.
 Culturally inappropriate behaviour of tourists has raised criticism with respect to taking photographs in non-Western countries, and of creating "exotic visions" of foreign cultures.
 Sudan being one of the less visited, but more "exotic" destinations, is no exception to this.

 After having documented the culture of the Dinka people in South Sudan since the 1970s, American photographers Carol Beckwith and Angela Fisher have earned renown for their aesthetically crafted images of the Dinka's ancient ways of cattle raising.
-Their photo essay is presented online on Google's Arts & Culture.
+Their photo essay is presented online on Google Arts & Culture.
 Similar images form part of Brazilian photographer Sebastião Salgado's work depicting archaic lifestyles in Eastern Africa.
 In 2008, Australian photographer Jack Picone's published a book of photographs about his trip to the Nuba mountains, with text provided by anthropologist John Ryle.

 As Sudanese have suffered from forced displacement, civil war or human trafficking, humanitarian crises have also been covered by photo journalists.
 UNMIS, the United Nations Mission in Sudan for Peacekeeping, WHO and UNICEF, usually employ their own professional photographers.
 Sudanese self-trained photographers like Sari Omer have also been employed for this kind of documentary photography, using their cultural knowledge of the populations concerned.